meesaakash/hackathon_model/README.md

 # hackathon_model

-Sampling CLO data to perform binary classification to identify discrepancies in data and flag files for further review
+Pulling data from loan documents to identify discrepancies via binary classification and flag incorrect data files for further review.

+Also testing experimental model for identifying discrepancies with ML models accessed via HuggingFace api's.

 Plan for integration with OCR of loan pdf documents